 Regarding property, plant and equipment held at revalued amounts, IPSASB argued that the revaluation already incorporates impairment and that in cases where the fair value is the market value, the maximum amount of impairment loss is the disposal cost, which they deemed to be immaterial.
-Hence these assets were out of scope from a practical viewpoint.
+Hence these assets were out of scope for practical reasons.

-However, IPSASB acknowledged that it was ambiguous whether impairment losses (and their reversal) were revaluations, given that they are accounted for in the same manner.
-If impairment losses are interpreted as revaluations, then the standard requires the entire class of the assets to be revalued – an onerous requirement.
+However, IPSASB acknowledged that it was ambiguous whether impairment losses (and their reversal) were revaluations, given that they are accounted for in the same way.
+If impairment losses are treated as revaluations, then the standard requires the entire class of the assets to be revalued – an onerous requirement.
+Impairments are limited to specific assets, not entire asset classes.
 To fix this ambiguity, revalued assets are required to be tested for impairment as well as going through a regular revaluation exercise.
 The practical expedient thus no longer exists.

 Much like the impairment indicators above, IPSAS 17 also provides a list of indicators to help with the assessment of whether the revalued asset's carrying amount differs materially from that which would be determined if the asset were revalued at the reporting date.

 The indicators relating to significant (long-term) changes with an adverse effect on the entity in the technological, legal, or government policy environment in which the entity operates, and evidence of physical damage are examples of indicators that are applied to both revaluations and impairments.